sandramcardona/Stock_Analysis/README.md

 There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script (3 pt).

-Results: Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.
 Summary: In a summary statement, address the following questions.
 What are the advantages or disadvantages of refactoring code?
 How do these pros and cons apply to refactoring the original VBA script?